ricardo-romero-ochoa/ROCify/README.md

 **R packages**:

-Run the following command directly from your terminal:
+Run the following command from your terminal (you may need admin privileges):

 ```bash
 Rscript install_packages.R